SweptWasTaken/unitystation-rce-example/README.md

 ##### What are Unitystation developers doing about this?

-After more than a year of this vulnerability existing, and multiple days of a proof of concept existing, a Unitystation contributor was finally convinced that this issue needs to be fixed.
+After more than a year of this vulnerability existing, multiple days of a proof of concept existing, and hours of discussion spread over multiple days, a Unitystation contributor was finally convinced that this issue needs to be fixed.
 They wrote code to fix this issue, and this code was merged a few days later, but this version of the Stationhub has not yet been released.
-At the time of writing, the fix has been merged for 11 days, but the Unitystation developers have not yet released this build even though their players are at risk.
+At the time of writing, the fix has been merged for 12 days, but the Unitystation developers have not yet released this build even though their players are at risk.

 ##### Was there really a server called "Malware Station" on the Unitystation hub?